rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 ### Session Hijacking
 {:#vulnerability-session-hijacking}

-In this vulnerability, we assume the pressence of some form of authentication, –such as [WebID-OIDC](cite:cites spec:webidoidc)– that leads to an active authenticated session.
+In this vulnerability, we assume the presence of some form of authentication (such as [WebID-OIDC](cite:cites spec:webidoidc)) that leads to an active authenticated session.
 This vulnerability is similar to that of Web browsers, where the session token can be compromised through theft or session token prediction.
 Such a vulnerability could lead to [cross-domain request forgery (CSRF)](cite:cites csrf) attacks,